Neighborhood Guide: RiNo, Denver

 RiNo is “Where Art is Made” and boasts events, collectives, and street art to prove it.
 Lonely Planet said that RiNo “is playing center stage for the resurgent arts and cultural scenes that have transformed D-Town into the cultural dynamo of the American West.”

 Wandering through the stocky warehouses that now serve as residences, breweries, and boutiques, you’ll see vibrant murals on almost any available surface and the hippest of the hip enjoying them.
-The attendees are young, stylish, and alternative, but anyone is welcome.
+While attendees are young, stylish, and alternative, anyone is welcome.

 Location is Everything

-Train tracks bisect the area into still-commercial warehouses and the cool, renovated section.
+Train tracks split the area into commercial warehouses and the cool renovated section.
 To the south, it’s a short jump to LoDo, Union Station, and Coors Field.
-To the east is the historic Five Points neighborhood, where Denver’s best annual jazz festival takes place.
+To the east is the historic Five Points neighborhood, where Denver’s best annual jazz festival is.

 Endless Housing Options

-Loft apartments in a wide variety of luxuriousness fill the old storehouses and the occasional new-build high rise, providing endless rental options.
-Street parking is more abundant here than a few other busy Denver neighborhoods, but unless your building provides parking, you might find it easier to transition to a biking lifestyle.
+Luxurious loft apartments fill the old storehouses and the occasional new-build high rise, providing endless rental options.
+Street parking is more abundant here than a few other busy Denver neighborhoods, but unless your building includes parking, you might find it easier to transition to a biking lifestyle.

 Street Art Lines the Walls

 The feature that draws most visitors to RiNo is the phenomenal street art.
 Intricate murals, stretching several stories or entire blocks, line the avenues.
-Many of these are created during the annual CRUSH festival and others are the work of prolific local artists.
+A fair portion of this street art was created during the annual CRUSH festival, and others are the work of prolific local artists.

 Eat Your Fill and Feast Your Eyes

 Nestled between beautifully painted walls are some of the city’s best craft breweries and distilleries.
-Stem Cider Company (cider), Infinite Monkey Theorem (wine), Epic Brewing (beer) and Mile High Spirits Craft Cocktails are just a few that have great drinks and beautiful patios for a warm summer night.
+Stem Cider Company (cider), Infinite Monkey Theorem (wine), Epic Brewing (beer), and Mile High Spirits Craft Cocktails, to name a few, have great drinks and beautiful patios for a warm summer night.